-When asked how early she knew she wanted to be an artist, she replies "It was always there, a part of me, I don't remember ever a beginning."
+Playfulness, movement, and color are overarching themes in Karyn Drum's landscapes - from undulating trees that seem to hula hoop the vines swirling all around to wildly vivid southwestern skies.
+Drum's bright colors convey her desert southwest childhood where her intense relationship with nature was instilled by fabulous adventurous outdoorsy parents.
+Camping, hiking, sailing, fishing, trail riding were regular weekend activities as well as visiting State and National Parks whenever possible.
+Additionally, although most of Drum’s childhood was spent in the desert southwest, most Summers included a yearly drive across the country to visit her parents' home in the mountains of North Carolina with its amazing forests and rivers and green, and a family week on the Atlantic Ocean with big sky.
+When asked how early she knew she wanted to be an artist, she replies, "It was always there, a part of me, I don't remember ever a beginning."
 Drum's mother recalls Karyn's love for art making as early as 2 years old, perhaps because she was born in Italy where her Officer father was stationed at the time, sight seeing art from a stroller eye view that her world became so visual.
 Then reinforced by hours traveling in the back of a station wagon, looking out the window as the landscape changed whirling past, and sky watching during cloud season, the storms and desert monsoons that gallop across the vast openness.
-A look of longing and reverence comes to her eyes and she speaks of star gazing and the milky way out west.
+A look of reverence comes to her eyes as she speaks of star gazing and the milky way in New Mexico.

-Art-o-Biography | Children's Books | Contact
+Art-o-Biography | Representation | Children's Books | Contact

 All images are © Karyn Drum